NorthCoastChurch/IT-Policy/Policy-21-Server-Security.md

 - The following outlines North Coast Church’s minimum system requirements for server equipment supporting North Coast Church’s systems.
 - Operating System (OS) configuration must be in accordance with approved procedures.
-- Unused services and applications must be disabled, except where approved by the Director of IT or the VP of IT.
+- Unused services and applications must be disabled, except where approved by the Director of IT.
 - Access to services must be logged or protected though appropriate access control methods.
 - Security patches must be installed on the system as soon as possible through
 - North Coast Church’s configuration management processes.